AdobeDocs/experience-manager-screens.de-DE/help/user-guide/managing-livecopy.md

 ### Live Copy-Status {#live-copy-status}

-Der Modus** Live Copy Status**, wie in der Abbildung unten dargestellt, ermöglicht es Ihnen, den Beziehungsstatus aller Assets im Kanal anzuzeigen.
+Der in der folgenden Abbildung dargestellte Modus **Live Copy-Status** erlaubt es Ihnen, den Beziehungsstatus aller Assets im Kanal anzuzeigen.

 1. Click **Edit** to choose the **Live Copy Status** and view the association of your channel content to the original channel (from which the live copy is generated).